-Air classifiers separate particles using an air flow and the relationship between the force of inertia and/or gravity and the drag.
-The machines are used in the recycling industry.
+Air classifiers for recycling separate particles of different densities using an air flow and the relationship between the force of inertia and/or gravity and the drag.
+The machines are used in the recycling industry and paper processing.

 These air classifiers, which consist of a blow hood and suction hood separate light fractions, such as foils and paper, from other heavy fractions.
 Their variable blow and suction powers are used in foil and paper separation, for example.